elvis-sautet/myapp-sample/README.md

 ## git branch

-git checkout -> to create a branch or even switching between branches git merge <branch-name> -> be at the _master branch_ then merge your branches...
+git checkout -> to create a branch or even switching between branches. git merge <branch-name> -> be at the _master branch_ then merge your branches...